omriharel/deej/community.md

 # Community showcase

 This is a showcase of `deej` versions built by people around the world.
+Many of those who featured their builds here regularly hang around in [our Discord server](https://discord.gg/nf88NJu), so you can ask them any questions you might have.

+We've also gathered many of the community-created 3D designs featured here in a [Thingiverse collection](https://thingiverse.com/omriharel/collections/deej) for your viewing pleasure.
+Feel free to use them for your own builds if you have access to a 3D printer.

 If you built yourself one of these things, I'd love to [add yours](https://discord.gg/nf88NJu)!
-Either open a PR or contact me on Discord.

 ## [/u/Aithorn](https://reddit.com/user/Aithorn)